tomjoht/tomjoht.github.io/_posts/2015/2015-09-28-what-platforms-is-everyone-using-for-api-docs.md

 categories:
 - api-doc
 keywords: doc platforms, viewing source
-summary: "It's difficult to tell what platform someone is using for docs, but static site generators are pretty common.
+description: "It's difficult to tell what platform someone is using for docs, but static site generators are pretty common.
 Other branding is sometimes easy to recognize."
 ---

 A reader asks,